-Qwii-qwiq-sap is indicative of a unique kind of social innovation embedded in the cultural traditions of the Nuu-chah-nulth First Nations.
-Based on old and tested principles such as ‘take only what you need’ and ‘allow community values to dictate development’, the work aims to:
+Qwii-qwiq-sap was indicative of a unique kind of social innovation embedded in the cultural traditions of the Nuu-chah-nulth First Nations.
+Based on old and tested principles such as ‘take only what you need’ and ‘allow community values to dictate development’, the work aimed to:

 - Maximize the value to the community of the timber harvested from their forest;

 - Design practical, more energy efficient buildings for the wet rural west coast;